City Council Subcommittees

 PLANNING AND ZONING

-The Planning and Zoning Subcommittee shall be comprised of five Council members and may consider any or all proposed amendments to the zoning ordinances, zoning map, land use and planning, and special permits and any other such matters as may be referred to it by the full Council or the Council Chair.
+The Planning and Zoning Subcommittee shall be comprised of three council members and may review, if assigned by the full council or council chair, any or all proposed amendments to the zoning ordinances, zoning map, land use and planning, and special permits and any other related matters.